 Related Reading: This is the Craziest Divorce Story We’ve Ever Heard

 Baby Boomers also had fewer children than earlier generations.
 Because of this trend, Generation X, those born from 1965 to 1980, is significantly smaller.

 Similarly focused on individuality like their parents, they also have a more cynical view of society and authority.
 Especially as they watched the idealism of the late ‘60s morph into the excess and greed of the ‘70s and ‘80s.

 Baby Boomers often emphasized career over family.
 It was common for both parents to work.
 As divorce rates spiked, Generation X was the first generation where it was normal to have divorced parents.
 It wasn’t a moral failing, it wasn’t necessarily bad, it was often a simple fact of life.
 The response to this, however, is interesting.

-The newest generation—known as Generation Z, Boomlets, Centennials, and post-Millennial’s, among other titles—born after 2001, is just coming into its own.
-They’re beginning to graduate from high school, some of them anyway.
+The newest generation—known as Generation Z, Boomlets, Centennials, and Post-Millennials, among other titles—born after 1996, is just coming into its own.
 It’s far too early to glean anything definitive about their marriage and divorce habits.
 But it should prove interesting to watch.